 Project planning is the core activity of the project life cycle, and, as a project manager, you will need to be prepared to create project plans to help you and your team keep everything on track.
 Project planning consists of documenting and communicating the approach your project will take, and the process you and your team will go through to complete a project.

 So, where does project planning begin, exactly?
 It starts the minute your plan has been defined and a team has been appointed.
 It is, basically, laying down a path to explain the parties involved where you’re going and how you’re going to get there.
 This phase is crucial because project plans, project schedules, deliverables, and requirements will be defined during it.
 It also involves creating and laying down the plans that will serve as a guide during the entire lifecycle of your project, as well as managing variables like time, risks, budget, and changes.
-Gantt charts could be an excellent alternative to manage them
+Gantt charts could be an excellent alternative to manage them with a gantt chart maker.

 In Short, Project Planning Will Help You to: